willp-bl/verify-build/README.md

 ## Status

-* A full journey from test-rp to the hub, stub-idp, and back to the original rp can be completed
+* A full journey from test-rp to the hub, stub-idp/headless-idp, and back to the original rp can be completed
 * A full journey from passport-stub (using verify-service-provider and example local matching service) can be completed (use stub-idp-three-elms user)
 * A full journey from test-rp to hub to stub-country and back can be completed
+* Tested working on a raspberrypi4/4gb
+* Can now set EXTERNAL_HOST in one of the scripts to be able to access apps from a different machine

 ## Building